Q. If I do a shorter course first can I get credits towards a qualification later?

 We believe an important part of this whole learning process is to provide support; whether through automated services and extra resources (eg. in the student room) or through generous access to

 academic specialists who can guide and mentor the student as needed.
 Your fees are paying not only for a set of notes; but for a whole process of learning to be designed, maintained and supported by having resources standing ready to support you whenever we detect you straying off course; or whenever you approach us seeking assistance.

 Q. Do you offer Degrees?

-A. Courses are written to and delivered at a standard that is equal to or higher than degrees offered by some institutions; however, being largely applied or vocationally oriented studies, these cannot be called degrees.
-Our diploma graduates however have been highly competitive with degree graduates in the workplace.
+A. Courses are written to and delivered different to than university degrees; however our academic standards are very high and as professionally excellent as learning experiences anywhere.
+They are characterised by being experiential learning and largely applied to the real world.
+These cannot be called degrees or diplomas.
+Our graduates from many courses however have been highly competitive with degree graduates in the workplace.
 We often hear of graduates who have been given exemptions from subjects in degrees by universities (in many countries); but ultimately, the credit that is granted by any institution is on a case by case basis at the time it is granted; and nothing can be certain with us or any other institution, until that time comes.

 ACS is however affiliated with some degree granting institutions including Warwickshire College; a large multi campus government institution in the UK.